Temple of Philae: The Sacred Island Sanctuary of Isis

 Can I visit the temple today?

-Yes, the Temple of Philae is open to the public and is a highlight of any trip to Aswan.
-Access is by boat only.
+Yes, it is open to the public and is one of the highlights of any trip to Aswan.

 Who built the Temple of Philae?